Efficient comparison of independence structures of log-linear models: Approach for an efficient comparison

 We conclude with the definition of the equivalent set for $FP_{ij}$, which is simply the reversed version of the respective set for the $FN_{ij}$:

 \end{theorem}

 \begin{proof} The decomposition of $TP$, $FP$, and $FN$ into $TP_{ij}$, $FP_{ij}$, and $FN_{ij}$ follows from Eqs.~\ref{eq:TPij}-\ref{eq:TNij}.
-Then, the proof of the equivalences of these three cases with the computationally efficient expressions of the r.h.s. proceeds by proving their equivalence with sets $H^{TP}$, $H^{FP}$, and $H^{FN}$ through ~\cref{lemma:HTP,lemma:HFN}, presented in the subsections immediately following this proof, and proven correct in ~\ref{app:lemmas}.
+Then, the proof of the equivalences of these three cases with the computationally efficient expressions of the r.h.s. proceeds by demonstrating their equivalence with sets $H^{TP}$, $H^{FP}$, and $H^{FN}$ through~\cref{lemma:HTP,lemma:HFN}, presented and proven in the subsections immediately following this proof.

 We proceed now to discuss the details of these proofs, together with the case of $TN$ that follows a different structure.

 \begin{enumerate}

 \item \emph{True positives}: